Wilson disease

 Prevention

-Genetic counseling is recommended for people with a family history of Wilson disease.
+Genetic counseling is recommended for people with a personal or family history of Wilson disease.

 References